pragmarb/pragma-migration/README.md

 end
 ```

-Note that there's no restriction on the format of version numbers - just make sure they can be
-sorted alphabetically.
-We recommend release dates.
-[Semantic Versioning](https://semver.org/) is
-another option, but you will soon see that it stops to make sense with this approach to versioning.

 Finally, we will mount the migration Rack middleware.
 In a Rails environment, this means adding the
 following to `config/application.rb`: